Limits of Hodge structures via holonomic D-modules: Introduction

 \subsection{Main results}

-We revisit Steenbrink's theorem and construct the limiting mixed Hodge structure of the degeneration over the unit disk $\Delta$ with a simple normal crossing central fiber $Y$ which is possibly non-reduced via the theory of holonomic $\sD$-modules.
-Although we can run Mumford's semistable reduction~\cite{KKMS73}, which is a sequence of base changes, normalizations and blow-ups, on every degeneration of K\"ahler manifolds over the unit disk to obtain a semistable degeneration, it is still interesting to remove the assumption that $Y$ is reduced in Steenbrink's theorem since the semistable reduction may not be canonical.
-When $Y$ is non-reduced, the residue is no longer nilpotent; instead, we need to consider the Jordan-Chevallay decomposition of $R$.
-Here is our main theorem:
+We revisit Steenbrink's theorem and construct the limiting mixed Hodge structure of the degeneration over the unit disk $\Delta$ via the theory of holonomic $\sD$-modules.
+One key difference with Steenbrink's result is that we allow the central fiber $Y$ to be nonreduced.

-\begin{thmA} Let $f:X\rightarrow \Delta$ be a proper holomorphic morphism which smooth away from the origin, whose central fiber $Y$ is possibly non-reduced simple normal crossing.
-Assume that $X$ is K\"ahler of dimension $n+1$.
-Let $R_n$ (resp. $R_s$) denote the nilpotent (resp. semisimple) part of the Jordan-Chevalley decomposition of the residue operator $R$ on $\bigoplus_k H^k(X,\relome{\bullet+n}|_Y)$.
-Then each eigenspace of $R_s$ on
+\begin{thmA} Suppose that the central fiber $Y$ is a divisor with possibly non-reduced simple normal crossings.
+Let $R_n$ (resp. $R_s$) denote the nilpotent (resp. semisimple) part of the Jordan-Chevalley decomposition of the residue operator $R$ on the graded vector space $\bigoplus_k \bH^k(X,\relome{\bullet+n}|_Y)$.
+Then, each eigenspace of $R_s$ on